Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

-Hope this helps those who had the same hard challenge as me.
+Hope this tutorial helps those who had the same hard challenge as me.
-Please leave a comment below if you have any troubles or changes to this guide.
+Please leave a comment below if you have any troubles or changes to this guide, or if I have missed anything important.